 Chest pain can be scary.
-It can make you wonder if you’re having a heart attack, and it can be one of the many common symptoms of acid reflux.
-GERD-related chest discomfort is often referred to as non-cardiac chest pain (NCCP), according to the American College of Gastroenterology (ACG).
+It can make you wonder if you’re having a heart attack.
+It can also be one of the many common symptoms of acid reflux.
+Gastroesophageal reflux disease (GERD) related chest discomfort is often referred to as non-cardiac chest pain (NCCP), according to the American College of Gastroenterology (ACG).

-The ACG explains that non-cardiac chest pain can mimic the pain of angina, a type of heart disease.
-Learning to distinguish the different types of chest pain can put your mind at ease and help you treat your acid reflux more effectively.
+The ACG explains that non-cardiac chest pain can mimic the pain of angina, which is defined as chest pain of cardiac origin.
+Learning to distinguish the different types of chest pain can put your mind at ease and help you to treat your acid reflux more effectively.

-Cardiac chest pain and NCCP can both appear behind your breastbone, making the distinction between the two types of pain difficult to determine.
-Cardiac chest pain is more likely than reflux-related pain to radiate throughout your arms, back, shoulders, and neck.
-Chest pain stemming from GERD may affect your upper body in some cases, but is most often centered behind your sternum.
+Cardiac chest pain and NCCP can both appear behind your breastbone, making it hard to distinguish between the two types of pain.
+Cardiac chest pain is more likely than reflux-related pain to radiate to your arms (especially left upper arm), back, shoulders, and neck.
+Chest pain stemming from GERD may affect your upper body in some cases, but is most often centered either behind your sternum, or just underneath it in a region known as the epigastrium.

 NCCP is usually accompanied by a burning behind your breastbone and may not be as present in the left arm as cardiac pain is.
-Esophageal spasms due to damage within the esophagus (either from acid reflux or other medical issues) can manifest themselves through pain in the throat and upper area of the chest as well.
+Esophageal spasms (constriction of the muscles around the food tube) due to damage within the esophagus (either from acid reflux or other medical issues) can cause pain in your throat and the upper area of your chest as well.

-You may be able to distinguish between types of chest pain by assessing what type of pain you’re feeling.
-Common adjectives used to describe pain associated with heart disease include:
+You may be able to tell what type of chest pain it is by assessing the type of pain you’re feeling.
+Common ways that patients describe pain associated with heart disease include:

 - tightness, like a vice

-chest pain when taking a deep breath or coughing.
-This difference is key: the intensity level of cardiac pain remains unchanged when you breathe deeply.
-Reflux-related chest discomfort is less likely to feel like it’s originating from deep within your chest, and may seem like it’s closer to the surface of your skin.
+People diagnosed with GERD may experience temporary, severe chest pain when taking a deep breath or coughing.
+This difference is key: The intensity level of cardiac pain remains unchanged when you breathe deeply.
+Reflux-related chest discomfort is less likely to feel like it’s originating from deep within your chest.
+It may seem like it’s closer to the surface of your skin, and it is more often described as ‘burning’ or ‘sharp’.

-To determine the cause of the discomfort, ask yourself if your chest pain changes in intensity or goes away completely when you change your body position.
-Muscle strains and GERD-based chest pain may feel better upon moving your body.
+Ask yourself if your chest pain changes in intensity or goes away completely when you change your body position to determine the cause of the discomfort.
+Muscle strains and GERD-based chest pain tend to feel better upon moving your body.
 The symptoms of acid reflux, including chest pain and heartburn, may ease considerably as you straighten your body to a sitting or standing position.
-Bending and lying down—particularly right after eating—can intensify GERD symptoms and discomfort.
+Bending and lying down — particularly right after eating — can make GERD symptoms and discomfort worse.

-Cardiac chest pain continues to hurt, regardless of the position of your body and can come and go throughout the day.
-Non-cardiac chest pain associated with digestion or a pulled muscle, for example, tends to be uncomfortable for an extended period of time before dissipating.
+Cardiac chest pain continues to hurt, regardless of the position of your body.
+However, it can also come and go throughout the day, depending on the severity of angina.
+Non-cardiac chest pain associated with indigestion or a pulled muscle, for example, tends to be uncomfortable for an extended period of time before going away.

 Assessing other symptoms that occur with chest pain can help you distinguish one form of pain from another.
 Pain caused by a cardiac issue can make you feel: